Use our coffee glossary to master some of the most common coffee terms.

 Tea

 A beverage made by steeping dried leaves in hot water.
-Different types of tea are produced based on the processing of the leaves, including black, green, white, and oolong teas.
+While all tea comes from the Camellia Sinensis plant, different types of tea are produced based on the processing of the leaves, including black, green, white, and oolong teas.

 Third Wave Coffee